 We will begin reviewing the option on how to filter the complete report:

 1. Using the same report.
 First, we must add Rank Attribute into our grid visualization.
-Place it at the left of Country.
+Place it on the left of the Country.

 2. On the toolbar, select View> Filter Panel or click on the Filter icon next to visualization properties.

-3. Add Country attribute into the filter panel.
+3. Add the Country attribute into the filter panel.